Trevor James Constable

-Trevor James Constable (17 September 1925 − 31 March 2016) was an early UFO writer who believed that the UFO phenomenon was best explained by the presence of enormous amoeba-like animals inhabiting earth's atmosphere.
+Trevor James Constable (17 September 1925 − 31 March 2016) was an early UFO writer who believed that the UFO phenomenon was best explained by the presence of enormous amoeba-like animals inhabiting Earth's atmosphere.
 A native of Wellington, New Zealand, he served 31 years at sea, 26 of them as a radio officer in the U.S. merchant marine.
 He authored several books on the aerial warfare of World War II, together with co-author Raymond Toliver.
-These works have been described as uncritical and not grounded in historical realities by several historians.

 Authorship on World War II

 Constable was an author who produced 10 non-fiction books, many well known to aficionados of famous fighter aces.
-His co-author on these works was Raymond Toliver, a former U.S. Air Force pilot and official historian of the American Fighter Aces Association.
+His co-author on these works was Colonel (ret.)
+Raymond "Ray" F. Toliver (1914−2006), a former U.S. Air Force pilot and official historian of the American Fighter Aces Association.
 Their work on German fighter ace Erich Hartmann, The Blond Knight of Germany, was described by historians Ronald Smelser and Edward J. Davies in their work The Myth of the Eastern Front as a "hallmark of romanization", with its "insidious" title suggesting medieval chivalry that "not only fails to characterize the conduct of the Wehrmacht during the Soviet-German war, but, indeed, marks its opposite".

 The historian Jens Wehner notes that the 1971 book by Constable and Toliver on Hartmann, published in German as Holt Hartmann vom Himmel!
 Die Geschichte des erfolgreichsten Jagdfliegers der Welt, was immensely popular in Germany, but contained serious flaws in terms of presentation of historical realities.
 These included the uncritical borrowing from the Nazi propaganda elements of the Fliegerassen ("aces") and stereotypes about the Soviet Union.
 According to Wehner, the latter could be traced to the prevailing attitudes during the Cold War.
 Further, the political and social consequences of World War II were completely ignored.